roseymars/pychatbot/README.md

 This is a basic chat bot built with Python.

-The bot can currently answer with the following:
+The bot can currently answer with the following, based on user input:

 • Greetings (hello/goodbye)
 • Answer your question